Carl Wolmar Jakob von Uexküll: Activism

-The German Green Party has several times nominated Jakob von Uexküll in elections to the European Parliament.
+In Germany, Alliance 90/The Greens has several times nominated Jakob von Uexküll in elections to the European Parliament.
 As a member of the European Parliament (1987–89), he served on the Political Affairs Committee and the Science and Technology Committee.
 He was also a member of the Delegation for Relations with the Supreme Soviet of the USSR and the Baltic Intergroup.

 Uexküll is co-founder of the Other Economic Summit (1984), and founder of the Estonian Renaissance Award (1993).
 He is a patron of Friends of the Earth International, member of the Council of Governance of Transparency International, and of the Global Commission to Fund the United Nations.
 He served on the board of Greenpeace, Germany, and the New Economics Foundation, London.
 He was also a member of the UNESCO Commission on Human Duties and Responsibilities.
-Uexkull lectures on environment, justice and peace issues.
+Uexküll lectures on environment, justice and peace issues.
 He is also a philatelist with publications including The Early Postal History of Saudi Arabia (London, 2001).
 In 2007, Uexküll founded the World Future Council.